a34alefeliza/my-pikimoni/intro/en/dashboard/levels.md

 You can unlock and pay for the course in this section.

-Also you are able to see the expire date of your payment.
+Also you can see the expiry date of your payment and will be able to renew it.